Eastbourne United A.F.C.: Eastbourne United

 Eastbourne United AFC's roots can be traced back to 1894, when the club was founded as the 1st Sussex Royal Engineers FC.
 In this early period the club played nearby to where the Saffrons (home of Eastbourne Town) now stands, and at the South Lynn ground in Tutts Barn Road, the site of their ground at this time is now covered by the St. Thomas a Beckett RC Primary School.
 The club then changed ground again in 1901 when Eastbourne Council gave the club permission to use Gildredge Park.
 The club then changed its name in 1913 to 1st Home Counties Royal Engineers (Eastbourne) FC to reflect a merger between the RA Volunteers with the Territorial Army.

 After the War the club continued to play at Gildredge park and in 1920 the club name was changed to Eastbourne Royal Engineers Old Comrades as the Volunteers disbanded due to the end of the war.
-During their first season as Eastbourne Royal Engineers Old Comrades the club got to the final of the East Sussex Cup beating the Royal Corps of Signals, the game however may be notable as the first ever outside broadcast of a sporting event in England as the Signals brought wireless equipment with them to send match reports back to their camp in Maresfield.
+During their first season as Eastbourne Royal Engineers Old Comrades the club reached the final of the East Sussex Cup beating the Royal Corps of Signals, the game however may be notable as the first ever outside broadcast of a sporting event in England as the Signals brought wireless equipment with them to send match reports back to their camp in Maresfield.

 The club joined the Sussex County League in 1921 and made a permanent move from Gildredge Park to their Lynchmere ground.
 In 1922 they changed their name again when ties with the Royal Engineers were broken and dropped the "Royal Engineers" part of the name, Eastbourne Old Comrades FC and started wearing the white and black stripes on their shirts.
 At the end of the 1927–28 season they broke away from the Sussex County League and joined the Spartan League, shortening their name to Eastbourne Comrades FC.
 They left the Spartan league at the end of the 1931–32 season and joined the Brighton, Hove & District League.
 They won Division One in 1932–33 and were runners-up the following season.
 In 1935 they re-joined the Sussex County League.
 After the end of the Second World War they rejoined the Sussex County League for the 1946–47 season.
 During this period, the club experienced difficult times.
 They moved to their current home, The Oval, after losing their Lynchmere Ground to development and could only manage mediocre league results.
 In 1951 the name was changed for a sixth time to Eastbourne United FC.